abhishek-archlinux/AnimeWatch/README.md

 If you do not find application launcher in the menu then try copying manually "~/.config/AnimeWatch/AnimeWatch.desktop" to either "~/.local/share/applications/" or "/usr/share/applications/"

+In LXDE, XFCE or Cinnamon ,any new entry of launcher in '~/.local/share/applications/' are instantly shown in Start Menu (In the case of this player, entry will be shown either in Multimedia or Sound & Video).
+In Ubuntu Unity you will have to either logout and login again or reboot to see the entry in Unity dash Menu.

 #Brief Documentation:

 If everything goes well and if you are able to open the player, then you will come across Three Columns.